twachlin/gnb-android/README.md

 ### Goliath National Bank (GNB) - App

-This is an Android application and was build using:
+This is an Android application and was made using:

 Architecture:
 - MVVM architecture